Listen to the entire session through the audio podcast.

 - An informed view of the different aspects of entrepreneurial development

 - The perspectives of a wide range of experts in close dialogue during the session

-Mrs Audrey Namdiero-Walsh European Operations Director African Institute for Mathematical Sciences-Next Einstein Initiative (AIMS-NEI) Germany
+Mrs. Audrey Namdiero-Walsh, European Operation Director, African Institute for Mathematical Sciences-Next Einstein Initiative (AIMS-NEI), Germany

-Prof. Smile Dzisi, Vice Chancellor - Entrepreneurship and Innovation, Koforidua Technical University, Ghana
+Prof. Smile Dzisi, Vice-Chancellor, Koforidua Technical University, Ghana

 Dr. Ursula Paintner, Head of Section Development Cooperation: Partnership Programmes, Alumni Projects and Higher Education Management, DAAD, Germany